epics-containers/ibek-support/README.md

   files.
 But perhaps a patch file might be required to make a support module build inside of a container for example.

+## Versionig
-- VERSIONING:- an important aspect of ibek-support is that it will retain backward compatibility with older versions of support modules going forward from inception in October 2023.
+An important aspect of ibek-support is that it will retain backward compatibility with older versions of support modules going forward from inception in October 2023.
 The install.sh script will be told which version of the support moduel to build and will be able to detect which